SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 - Property `hideBackdrop` is removed.

-Previously the application developers could define a modal popover without visible backdrop as follows:
+Previously the application developers could define a modal popover without a visible backdrop as follows:
 ```html
 <ui5-popover modal hide-backdrop>
 ```